NFT-DAO/RFC-nft-standard/standard.md

 ### Motivation

 Tokens on Cardano are a part of the ledger.
-Unlike on Ethereum, where metadata can be attached to a token through a smart contract, this isn't possible on Cardano because tokens are native and Cardano uses a UTxO ledger, which makes it hard to directly attach metadata to a token.
+Unlike on Ethereum, where metadata can be attached to a token through a smart contract.
+This isn't possible on Cardano because tokens are native and Cardano uses a UTxO ledger, which makes it hard to directly attach metadata to a token.
 So the link to the metadata needs to be established differently.
 By using Cardano's ability to send metadata as a part of a transaction, the necessary linkage between a transaction and the NFT's metadata can be established.

-Given a token in a EUTXOma ledger, we can ask “where did this token come from?”
+Given a token in an EUTXOma ledger, we can ask “Where did this token come from?”
 Since tokens are always created in specific forging operations, we can always trace them back through their transaction graph to their origin.